 - Lake Fayetteville.

-- Lake Sequoyah.
+Lake Sequoyah.
+Lake Wilson.

 Why recycle fishing line?
 If you’ve seen clumps of fishing line on lakeshores and along creeks, you already know how good it is at twisting and tangling.
 Fish, frogs, even boat propellers get caught in line, killing wildlife and causing damage.
 Line can break down into microscopic pieces that wind up inside animals’ bodies, potentially including the people who eat those animals.
 And keeping and recycling old line also prevents that litter from spoiling our outdoor recreation areas.